 Prior to joining Microsoft, Melissa worked for both Webber McGinn and Patton Boggs, providing government affairs counsel with a focus on healthcare.
 She began her career on Capitol Hill, serving both the Senate Finance Committee and the House Ways & Means Health Subcommittee.
 She graduated Cum Laude from American University with a bachelor’s degree in Communications.

 Roger W. Baker

 Chief Strategy Officer

 As Chief Strategy Officer, Roger Baker leads initiatives focused on establishing Agilex as our clients’ most trusted and valued partner.
 He is responsible for aligning the company’s growth, go-to-market and service delivery strategies to address client requirements.
-He also works with clients and partners to help agencies implement strategies and technologies to modernize IT operations, lower sustainment costs, enhance performance and improve mission results.
+Drawing on his experience as one of the most lauded government CIOs, he also works with clients and partners to help agencies implement strategies and technologies to modernize IT operations, lower sustainment costs, enhance performance and improve mission results.

-He also served as CIO for the U.S. Department of Commerce from 1998 to 2001.
-He was recognized for modernizing the agency’s IT systems and processes and strengthening IT management to support the decennial census, introduce new e-commerce capabilities and reduce operating costs.
+Roger also served as CIO for the U.S. Department of Commerce from 1998 to 2001.
+In this role, he was recognized for modernizing the agency’s IT systems and processes and strengthening IT management to support the decennial census, introduce new e-commerce capabilities and reduce operating costs.
 He was also a leader in defining the federal CIO role following passage of the Clinger-Cohen Act.

 He earned his Bachelor of Science in Computer Science and Masters in Business Administration degrees from the University of Michigan.
 He has been honored by ACT-IAC with 2011 John J. Franke Award; was named the 2010 Civilian Agency Executive of the Year by Government Computer News; recognized by AFFIRM with its 2012 Executive Leadership in Information Resources Management - Civilian award; and is a three-time recipient of the Federal 100 Award.